zeus-fyi/zeus/README.md

 By unifying the infra ecosystem tools of today it allows the acceleration of infra development exponentially overtime with each new open source cookbook & system template allowing you to glue sophisticated distributed systems together in zero time, which lets decentralized solo & small team builders compete directly against large incumbents at the edge of technology by erasing the need for large investment in infra & devops departments that are needed now to even get started.

-Lastly, by solving infra configuration and orchestration through remote API driven configuration, it allows you to run sophisticated web apps in virtually zero time on far more cost efficient bare metal cloud providers using commoditized managed kubernetes services and simple middleware we provide, which is up to 6x more cost efficient than AWS, GCP, and comparable cloud companies.
+Lastly, by solving infra configuration, mobility, and orchestration through remote API driven configuration, it allows you to run sophisticated web apps in virtually zero time on far more cost efficient bare metal cloud providers using commoditized managed kubernetes services and simple middleware we provide, which is up to 6x more cost efficient than AWS, GCP, and comparable cloud companies.
 Take a look for yourself, then ask yourself why you want to make Jeff Bezos richer than he already is?

 #### You have alternatives